-- 9. Quilts entered in Visual Arts should ONLY be entered in the Quilting Project area in either Level 1 You Can Quilt (SF 50331A) OR Level 2 Quilting the Best Better (SF 50331B).
+- 9. Quilts entered in Visual Arts should ONLY be entered in the Quilting Project area in either Level 1 You Can Quilt (50331a) OR Level 2 Quilting the Best Better (50331b).
 The 4-H member MUST complete all work on the quilt.
 You cannot exhibit a quilt that was quilted by someone else. - 10.
-Read the Visual Arts exhibit guidelines thoroughly.
-Some exhibit categories have size restrictions.
+Unless otherwise noted, due to space limitations, projects should be no larger than 48" X 48". - 11.
+Visual Arts Food Decorating for more information about cake decorating techniques, go.illinois.edu/caketechniques